-The Foundation's Professional Development Centre supports the training and professional development of clinicians who provide problem gambling treatment services in Victoria.
+The Foundation's Professional Development Centre supports the training and workforce development for those who provide prevention and early intervention initiatives, treatment and support services for people at risk of or experiencing harm from gambling in Victoria.

-We support Gambler's Help services staff and other health professionals who work with people with gambling problems by providing ongoing training, activities and development opportunities.
+We support funded programs and project staff, and related community sector professionals, who work with those affected by gambling harm by providing ongoing training, activities and development opportunities.

-We aim to create an effective dialogue between research and clinical practice by developing treatments that are informed by research findings, and undertaking innovative research that is informed by treatment practice.
+We aim to create an effective translation between research and practice by developing interventions and initiatives that are informed by research findings, and undertaking innovative research that is informed by practice.

-Our professional development activities are designed for Gambler’s Help services staff, however we welcome other professionals likely to be involved with gambling clients to participate in our programs and activities.
+Our professional development activities are designed for funded program and project staff, however we welcome other professionals likely to be involved with gambling clients to participate in our programs and activities.

 Training and development activities